AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 and that Augustine, to counteract the influence of Origen\'s book, wrote in 415, a small work, *Against the Priscillianists and Origenists*.
 From about this time began the efforts of Augustine and his followers that subsequently entirely changed the character of Christian theology.

-Says
+## Milman on Augustinianism.

-Milman: "The Augustinian theology coincided with the tendencies of the age towards the growth of the strong sacerdotal system; and the sacerdotal system reconciled Christendom with the Augustinian theology."
+Says Milman: "The Augustinian theology coincided with the tendencies of the age towards the growth of the strong sacerdotal system; and the sacerdotal system reconciled Christendom with the Augustinian theology."
 And it was in the age of Augustine, at the maturity of his powers, that the Latin church developed its theological system, "differing at every